akuhnet/Manage-Multiple-Accounts-Facebook/README.md

 # FB
-How To Manage Multiple Accounts Facebook At One Click Part I
+How To Manage Multiple Accounts Facebook At One Click
 <br>
 Just Paste User agent android to bookmark bar
 <br>